Pope Francis Honors Film Composer Ennio Morricone

 “I don’t like it at all,” he said.
 “Gregorian Chant is a vital and important tradition of the Church and to waste this by having guys mix religious words with profane, Western songs is hugely grave, hugely grave.”

-At the award ceremony this evening, the St. John Passion by Johann Sebastian Bach will be performed in his honor by the Roma Sinfonietta orchestra, part of a concert series organized by a former auxiliary bishop of Rome, Bishop Paolino Schiavon, now rector of the church.
+At the award ceremony this evening, the St. John Passion by Johann Sebastian Bach will be performed in his honor by Roma Sinfonietta orchestra, part of a concert series organized by a former auxiliary bishop of Rome, Bishop Paolino Schiavon, now rector of the church.

 The monumental work, involving six soloists, recounts the Passion and Death of Christ, taken from Chapters 18 and 19 of the Gospel of John.